 If the business rules to be implemented are clearly defined, it will be easier for the developers and testers to do their jobs.
 It will be possible to create acceptance criteria for each stage of the project, ensuring that what’s being developed is always in line with the delivery requirements.

-In fact, this approach helps to provide the business users with an understanding of the complexity of implementing their requirements.
+In fact, this approach helps to provide business users with an understanding of the complexity of implementing their requirements.
 It also provides the developers and testers with insight into what the business users are really trying to achieve.
-All of tThis reduces the gapremoves the communication barrier between the business and IT teams.
+All of this removes the communication barrier between the business and IT teams.
 By identifying issues during the specification phase rather than during implementation, we can prevent defects creeping in from the start right through to the end of the project.

 So, three core advantages of the BDD approach are:

-That is why BDD iempreshasises the importance of using natural language to define these things.
-A ‘natural language’ is a language that has evolved naturally without any conscious planning; that is, it issimply the language weyou speak, whether (English, French, Spanish, etc.
+That is why BDD emphasises the importance of using natural language to define these things.
+A ‘natural language’ is a language that has evolved naturally without any conscious planning; that is, it is simply the language you speak, whether (English, French, Spanish, etc.